ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

 # Creating an Incremental Materialization

 The previous example created a table to materialize the model.
 This table will be reconstructed for each dbt execution.
 This may be infeasible and extremely costly for larger result sets or complex transformations.
 To address this challenge and reduce the build time, dbt offers Incremental materializations.
 This allows dbt to insert or update records into a table since the last execution, making it appropriate for event-style data.
 Under the hood a temporary table is created with all the updated records and then all the untouched records as well as the updated records are inserted into a new target table.
-This results in similar [limitations](./dbt-limitations) for large results set as for the table model.
+This results in similar [limitations](./dbt-limitations) for large result sets as for the table model.

-To overcome these limitations for large sets, the plugin supports ‘inserts_only‘ mode, where all the updates are inserted to the target table without creating a temporary table (more about it below).
+To overcome these limitations for large sets, the plugin supports ‘inserts_only‘ mode, where all the updates are inserted into the target table without creating a temporary table (more about it below).

 To illustrate this example, we will add the actor "Clicky McClickHouse", who will appear in an incredible 910 movies - ensuring he has appeared in more films than even [Mel Blanc](https://en.wikipedia.org/wiki/Mel_Blanc).